itsadhil/-BETA-IndieI---The-AI-Helper/README.md

 ### Warning

 **Please note**:
-- The **LinkedIn profile retrieval** and **LinkedIn posting** features of this bot are not demonstrated here due to the potential violation of LinkedIn's Terms of Service (TOS).
+- The **LinkedIn profile retrieval** feature of this bot are not demonstrated here due to the potential violation of LinkedIn's Terms of Service (TOS).
+- This scraper is made just because we couldnt get our comapny verified, If you have a verified Linkedin company, Use it in the linkedin_api.py code and The Bot Will work fine without breaking TOS.
 - To avoid any issues, these functionalities have been restricted for public demonstration.
 - If you wish to explore these features, you can clone the repository and run the bot locally using your own LinkedIn credentials to test these capabilities.